 Each employer in South Dakota who is covered by unemployment insurance is assigned an industry classification and a county code.
 The industry classification is determined by the business activity and type of ownership, and the county code is determined by worksite location (store, branch, office, etc.).

 Covered worker data includes businesses in both the agricultural and non-agricultural industries.
 For example, farms and ranches would be included in the agriculture, forestry, fishing and hunting industry.
 Of course, only the larger farms and ranches employing year-around workers would be covered.

-The covered worker data is a great source of information for several reasons.
-First, it provides a lot of industry data, because it covers almost all industries and data is collected by individual establishment.
+The covered worker data is a great source of information, providing a great deal of industry data.
+It covers almost all industries, and data is collected by individual establishment.
 Confidentiality laws restrict the publication of individual employer data, but a great deal of information by industry can be published.
 In addition, covered workers represent almost all wage and salaried workers.
 It is basically a universe of all wage and salaried workers.
 Thus, covered workers provide very solid information on worker and industry trends.

 Back to covered workers menu